openstf/setup-examples/README.md

 ## Smartphone Test Farm Setup Examples

 [Smartphone Test Farm](https://github.com/openstf/stf) is a great tool to create on-premise device farm.
 And also, it is very easy to get started with it using it's `stf local` feature.
-But the problem is this feature was developed for debugging purpose.
-Users are not supposed to use it in production environment.
+But the problem is, this feature was developed for development purpose.
+Users are not supposed to use it in production.
 It is okay to use it for a small farm of 10 ~ 15 devices with one host machine.
-But to scale the service you will have to deploy it on a computer cluster.
+But to scale you will have to deploy it over a cluster instead.

-This project will provide various setup examples for STF in production environment.
+This project will provide various setup examples of STF in production environment.
 I will be using [Vagrant](https://www.vagrantup.com/) with [VirtualBox](https://www.virtualbox.org/) provider to create virtual cluster for demonstration.

 ## Assumptions
 - This project assumes that you already have read following nicely written documents.
 In case you haven't read, it is highly recommended to read them before going ahead.